 Our Class A ordinary shares are listed on the Nasdaq Global Select Market under the symbol "EBON."
-On , 2020, the closing trading price of our Class A ordinary shares, as reported on NASDAQ Global Select Market, was US\$ per Class A ordinary shares.
+On January 28, 2021, the closing trading price of our Class A ordinary shares, as reported on the NASDAQ Global Select Market, was US\$5.22 per Class A ordinary share.
+There is no established public trading market for the warrants, and we do not expect a market to develop.
+We do not intend to apply for listing of the Units or the warrants on any securities exchange or other nationally recognized trading system.
+Without an active trading market, the liquidity of the warrants will be limited.